South Dakota Senate: Rounds (R) 45%, Weiland (D) 31%, Pressler (I) 20%

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-Three surveys of 1,000 Likely Voters each were conducted on June 14-15, June 16-17 and June 20-21, 2014 by Rasmussen Reports.
-The margin of sampling error for each survey is +/- 3 percentage points with a 95% level of confidence.
+The survey of 750 Likely Voters in South Dakota was conducted on June 4-5, 2014 by Rasmussen Reports.
+The margin of sampling error is +/- 4 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.